thumblemonks/smurf/README.markdown

 ## Testing

-If you want to test Smurf and you don't want to test with the latest version of Rails, then do something like the following (using 2.2.2 as an example):
+If you want to test Smurf and you don't want to test with the latest version of Rails, then do something like the following (using 2.3.4 as an example):

-    rake RAILS_GEM_VERSION=2.2.2
+    rake RAILS_GEM_VERSION=2.3.4

 This is the mechanism I used for testing that Smurf works for all versions:

-    rake && rake RAILS_GEM_VERSION=2.2.2
+    rake && rake RAILS_GEM_VERSION=2.2.2 && rake RAILS_GEM_VERSION=2.1.2

 ## Meta